 We usually start with the best of intentions, often after considerable prayer.
 God speaks and we are led to react to His calling.
 We act with enthusiasm and see God bless the work He called us to start.
 What next?
 Now that God has given us success through a program what should we do?
 The answer is often to take action; we need more programs.

-The slow trickle of a steam carries away the ground around it one grain of sand at a time.
+The slow trickle of a stream carries away the ground around it one grain of sand at a time.

 The faith that led to prayer, the faith that led to the church stepping out in response to the answer to their pray, gets slowly eroded by success.
 A program that was formed out of faith can lead to a program based faith.
 Our church and our lives shift from reaction to action.
 The focus of our existence as Christ followers and as a collective of Christ followers shifts from programing that is birthed out of our faithful response to God’s calling to programing that is birthed because that’s what faith has become, programs.
 We don’t see it coming, we just get busier.
 Our prayer for God’s direction and calling is replaced by our new initiatives meant to better show how faithful we are.